a3s-app/A3S-guides/docs/concorde-pantheon-local-setup.md

 Wait for all containers to start.
 You'll see URLs printed at the end.

 ### 3. Pull Database from Pantheon

+Here make sure you checkout ada branch in everything step you can simply run lando pull and it will ask to you select bracnh 2-3 times so just select ADA in all of them

 ```bash
 lando pull --database=ada --files=ada --code=none